FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 Does the CoC apply to lease agreements between landlords and master tenants?

-The CoC applies to all lease agreements of Qualifying Retail Premises meant for specific uses listed in the CoC.
-For lease agreements between landlords and master tenants, the CoC shall apply as long as the intended ultimate use of the premises fall within the definition of Qualifying Retail Premises (notwithstanding that the master tenant will be sub-leasing the premises to subtenants).
+The CoC applies to all leases of retail premises, or extensions and renewals of such lease, with a tenure of one year or more.
+Under the Act, retail premises are those that are used primarily for the retail sale of goods or the supply of services. qualifying leases, as provided in the Lease Agreements for Retail Premises Act.
+Non-exhaustive examples of retail premises are provided for in the CoC.
+For lease agreements between landlords and master tenants, the CoC shall apply as long as the intended ultimate use of the premises fall within the definition of retail premises under the Act (notwithstanding that the master tenant will be sub-leasing the premises to sub-tenants).

-The CoC will also apply to the lease agreements between master tenants and their sub-tenants if the premises fall within the definition of Qualifying Retail Premises.
+The CoC will also apply to retail lease agreements between master tenants and their sub-tenants if the premises fall within the definition of Qualifying Lease of Retail Premises.

 Not all lease agreement clauses are covered under the CoC, how can we request to add new terms?